LiveAQuietLife/obsidian-hold-course/README.md

 **Filtering:** Use the class filter to narrow to a single class, and the type filter to show only one assignment type.
 Both filters stack.

 **Sorting:** Cycle through three sort modes — by due date, by class, or by status.
+Hold Course will remember your last choice.

 **Show done:** Use the **Show done** toggle to include completed assignments in the list.